Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

 Source: Jakob Gerzen

 Marco Endres is what you might call a "retention craftsman."
-He runs a one-man agency with a small freelancer network — but in return, he's direct, personal, and clearly focused on Shopify/Klaviyo setups.
+He operates as a one-man agency with a small freelancer network — which makes him direct, personal, and sharply focused on Shopify/Klaviyo setups.

-His clients include Lotuscrafts and Papasplatz — both 7- to 8-figure shops that Marco handles hands-on.
-He knows both hello-charles and Chatarmin from practice and can advise objectively.
-For advice-intensive products and complex setups, he's a solid choice.
+His clients include Lotuscrafts and Papasplatz — both seven- to eight-figure shops that Marco manages hands-on.
+He knows hello-charles and Chatarmin from practical experience and can advise objectively.
+For products that need explaining and complex setups, he's a good choice.

 Pros

-- Direct collaboration with the founder, no middle layers
+- Direct collaboration with the founder, no intermediate layers

 - Deep focus on the Shopify/Klaviyo/Omnisend ecosystem

-- Experience with email, WhatsApp, direct mailings, and reputation management
+- Experience with email, WhatsApp, direct mail, and reputation management

-- Account audits from a few hundred euros
+- Account audits starting at a few hundred euros

 Cons